Templates & GuidesEmployee Life Cycle

 Week One Deep Dive: Culture, Job Skills, and Following the Rules

-Over the next four days, a new employee orientation template will help teachers figure out what should be part of layered learning.
-In general, teachers should start with induction training that goes over the special ways that make the business competitive.
+Over the next four days, a new employee orientation template will help trainers figure out what should be part of layered learning.
+In general, trainers should start with induction training that goes over the special ways that make the business competitive.
 Knowing what makes the business unique will help new employees fit in with the company culture.

 After that, learning can move on to short compliance videos that help people remember company policies and how to act safely.
 Live software demos can also be very helpful for new employees who want to build their confidence on their own time while still getting help.
 Trainers can also go over the employee handbook again, go over project workflows, and give new hires the accounts they need for digital tools so they know not only the theory but also the real deliverables.